 Applicants are notified if they were selected for admission prior to the start of registration for the upcoming semester.
-Accepted internal transfer students will meet with the Dr. Pancsofar (who will serve as their initial advisor) during the registration period.
+Accepted internal transfer students will meet with Dr. Anthony (who will serve as their initial advisor) during the registration period.

 Some additional clarifying information is noted below: